Research Symposium Judging & Awards

 To be eligible for an award:

-- You must be a COM or COB student, faculty at KCU and KCU-GMEC residents.
+- You must be a COM or COB student at KCU.

 - You must be present at your poster during the designated time when the judging occurs and ready to describe your poster and research.
 Otherwise, your poster will not be eligible for an award.